red6/dmn-check/README.md

                     </validatorClasses>
                 </configuration>

-Additionally `failOnWarning` (default false) parameter can be set to fail mvn execution if there are validation errors with Warning severity.
+Additionally, the `failOnWarning` (default is false) parameter can be set to fail a Maven execution if there are validation errors with Warning severity.

                 <configuration>
                     <failOnWarning>true</failOnWarning>